Negotiation Idioms

 - to maintain and defend one's position

-Although the other negotiating team was very aggressive we stood our ground and bargained hard.
+The other negotiating team was very aggressive but we stood our ground and bargained hard.

 start the ball rolling